The artwork aims to connect viewers with magic in life and illustrates it with a true story of synchronicity on canvas.

-It all begun with Enso, a symbol that the artist discovered when learning shodo (the art of Japanese calligraphy) during lockdown 2020.
-Also known as the Zen Circle or Circle of Enlightenment, it is considered the pinnacle of Zen Buddhism.
-Empty yet full, infinite and complete, the calligrapher's hand draws it in one breath, with no corrections permitted afterwards.
-It is the ultimate exercises of clearing one’s mind and achieving a higher consciousness state where the circle brushes itself, with very little effort and control by the artist.
-The true creative spirit takes over and the work creates itself beyond anyone’s expectations.
+Inspired by Enso, a circular symbol from Japanese Zen caligraphy, also known as the Zen Circle or Circle of Enlightenment and considered the pinnacle of Zen Buddhism.
+Created in black ink on white background, empty yet full, infinite and complete, the caligrapher’s hand draws it in one breath, with no corrections permitted afterwards.
+It is the ultimate exercise of achieving a higher consciousness state where the symbol brushes itself, with little effort and control by the artist.

 When this Enso was created in one go (in a traditional Zen way with no modification afterwards), it manifested as a snake – without the artist’s intention or awareness.
 For over a month, colours and effects were added around it.
 When the work was finished and revealed, the resemblance to the snake was pointed out to the stunned artist.
 Coincidentally, the work is reminiscent of the ancient Ouroboros symbol, a circular snake eating its own tail (as a symbol of life and death).
 Yet in this case, the snake is no longer eating its tail, representing a “wake up” moment in life.
 The circle has been broken and transcended into something completely new.